nsfcac/repacss-user-guide/docs/getting-started-at-REPACSS.md

 ## Account Access

-To utilize REPACSS resources, users must have a valid TTU or ACCESS account.
+To utilize REPACSS resources, users must have a valid TTU.

 ### TTU Users